-- CREATE USER-the lowest permission level, which only allows accessing each database for reading its metadata. - IMPORTANT: The CREATE USER permission does not come as part of the script, as the command is not supported as part of a batch in Azure SQL. - VIEW DATABASE STATE-required for reading metadata information.
+- CREATE USER-the lowest permission level, which only allows accessing each database for reading its metadata. - i IMPORTANT: The CREATE USER permission does not come as part of the script, as the command is not supported as part of a batch in Azure SQL. - VIEW DATABASE STATE-required by all tiers (General Purpose, Hyperscale, and Business Critical) on the vCore model. - : | IMPORTANT: